 THDA, through Volunteer Mortgage Loan Servicing, manages delinquencies by working with borrowers in an attempt to avoid defaults and by communicating directly with borrowers who are delinquent.
 THDA supports counseling programs for delinquent as well as prospective borrowers.
 These counseling services are provided by lenders, non-profit organizations and social service agencies located throughout the State.
 THDA maintains an inventory of housing counseling services, reviews materials used, and encourages grant recipients to provide counseling.
 THDA is participating in the new FHA Advance Loan Modification program that aims to reduce principal and interest monthly payments by 25% on defaulted loans due for 3 or more payments by lowering the interest rate to the Federal Home Loan Mortgage Corporation's Primary Mortgage Market Survey ("PMMS") and extending the term to 360 months.
-Covid-19 Recovery options including Partial Claims and Modifications up to 480 months do not require financial back-up from the borrower to prove ability to pay and do not require a trial payment plan.
+Covid-19 modification does not require financial back-up from the borrower to prove ability to pay and does not require a trial payment plan.
 The FHA modified interest rate is to be the PMMS rate without the previously allowed addition of 25 basis points.
-THDA follows the Covid-19 modification options in accordance with insurer guidelines with the exception of exceeding 360 term and exceeding the original principal balance.
+THDA is following the new Covid-19 modification options in accordance with insurer guidelines with the exception of exceeding 360 term and exceeding the original principal balance.

 Upon completion of the foreclosure process, THDA may hold title to properties previously financed by Program Loans ("Real Estate Owned").
 THDA expects to convey Real Estate Owned to the relevant insurer or guarantor of the underlying Program Loans or to otherwise sell Real Estate Owned.
 Sale proceeds or claims paid by the insurer or guarantor are deposited in the Debt Service and Expense account of the bond issue from which the foreclosed loan was originally funded.

-As of May 31, 2023, THDA held title to 31 Real Estate Owned properties with a related Program Loan balance of approximately \$31,140,850 under the General Resolution.
+As of February 28, 2023, THDA held title to 26 Real Estate Owned properties with a related Program Loan balance of approximately \$2,479,687 under the General Resolution.
+Foreclosure actions and new forbearance requirements have been impacted by federal legislation in response to the COVID-19 Pandemic; see "COVID-19 (Business Disruption Risk)" herein.

-Delinquencies and Foreclosures as of May 31, 2023
+Delinquencies and Foreclosures as of February 28, 2023